flightaware/libpg2sdr/README.md

 Also included in this repository are CLI tools for inspecting and updating device state and firmware (`pg2-util`) and a general-purpose signal streaming tool (`pg2-rx`).

+#### *The FlightAware Pro Stick Gen 2 is currently in beta testing and is not yet publicly available.
+This library is published for early access and community testing ahead of launch.*

 ## User documentation